The-Fourth-Wall/FW-Education-Website/curriculum.md

     - 5 -> Master
   - 3rd -> Course Number

-- FW-101 (Calculus I)
+- FW-101 (Programming Fundamentals in C)
   - description:
-    - An introduction to the foundations of Algebra for understanding of changing systems, a basic requirement for STEM.
+    - Your first contact with the language of computers and the ability to program them.
   - time:
     - 25 hours
   - programming:
-    - optional examples in C as extras lectures
+    - using C language without pointers
   - references:
+    - Effective C by Robert C. Seacord
-    - Calculus by Larson, Hostetler & Edwards
+    - The C Programming Language by Kernighan & Ritchie (K&R book)
-    - Schaum's Advanced Calculus by Murray R. Spiegel
+    - 21st Century C by Ben Klemens
   - topics:
-    - numbers, cartesian plane and functions
-    - limits
-    - differentiation
-    - newtons method, mean value theorem, rolle's
-    - integration, riemann sums
-- FW-102 (Linear Algebra I)
-  - description:
-    - A crucial mathematical basis for working with scalars, vectors and matrices, very important and essential for all modern areas of computing.
-  - time:
+    - assignments, conditionals, iterations
-    - 25 hours
-  - programming:
+    - built-in types, operators
-    - optional examples in C as extras lectures (redo on APL later)
-  - references:
+    - if/switch, for/while/do
-    - Introduction to Linear Algebra by Gilbert Strang
-  - topics:
+    - goto, labels
-    - vectors, matrices, gaussian elimination
-    - vector spaces
+    - functions
-    - orthogonality
+    - preprocessor (simple)
-    - determinants
+    - arrays
-    - eigenvalues, eigenvectors
+    - structs
-- FW-103 (Foundational Science for Computing)
+- FW-102 (Foundational Science for Computing)
   - description:
     - A high level foray into the fields of physics, chemistry, materials science and biology, enabling the connection of computing to the real world.
   - time: